SaldanhaASCS/laravel-keycloak-guard/README.md

 &nbsp;
 </p>

-# Simple Keycloak Guard for Laravel / Lumen
+# Simple Keycloak Guard for Laravel 8 / Lumen

 This package helps you authenticate users on a Laravel API based on JWT tokens generated from  **Keycloak Server**.

 # Requirements

-✔️ I`m building an API with Laravel.
+✔️ I`m building an API with Laravel >=8.

 ✔️ I will not use Laravel Passport for authentication, because Keycloak Server will do the job.